ttrelle/near-realtime-node/README.md

 # Near-Realtime Showcase

-A showcase for near-realtime system including visualization and a NoSQL datastore.
+A showcase for a near-realtime system including visualization and a NoSQL datastore.